 Moving past dysfunction to function is one thing.
 But to move from a functional team to a team of distinction is another.
-The Swing Analysis is a great place to start in either scenario.
+The Team Diagnostic is a great place to start in either scenario.
 It gives the leadership of a team key insights into how to raise the team’s results.
 By looking into the level of collaboration, coordination, and commitment, you can understand what levers to pull to move the team to the next level.

-Our clients leverage a Swing Analysis when:
+Our clients leverage a Team Diagnostic when:

 * Launching a new high-stakes initiative that will require high levels of commitment across the lines of the matrix